MiguelBits/unipeg-stablecoin-hook/README.md

 ![UniPeg Logo](https://via.placeholder.com/150) <!-- Replace with actual logo URL -->

-**UNI PEG** is a cutting-edge decentralized stablecoin built on Uniswap V4 using Solidity and Foundry.
+**$UNIPEG** is a cutting-edge decentralized stablecoin built on Uniswap V4 using Solidity and Foundry.
 The UNIPEG token (UNIPEG) aims to maintain a $1 peg through a dual-pool hook system: a **Stability Pool Hook** for low-slippage stablecoin trading and fee generation, and then **Leverage Pool Hooks** for overcollateralized lending against volatile assets like ETH.
 Implementing Uniswap V4 hooks with a stablecoin offers stability, yield generation, and lending into a single robust ecosystem.

 ## Table of Contents